Skip to content

 Year 1 Assessments:

-• Two written exams testing the core content of the course.
+• 2 written exams at the end of the year

 Year 2 Assessment:

-• Completion of 415 hours (45 days) of work experience within the Health sector
+• Completion of 415 hours (45 days) of work experience within the Health sector.
+Some of these hours are completed in year 1.

 Angle image